Quantum Steering and Entanglement in a Tritter: Hierarchy under Loss: Introduction

+Furthermore, We have examine the performance of the R\'{e}nyi-2 entropy-quantified multi-system entanglement and steering in this paper and found that it is not applicable to the scenarios discussed here.
+We also discuss potential extensions to $m$-mode networks, providing insights into the scalability of our findings.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:model} , we introduce the tritter setup and derive the covariance matrix of the generated three-mode Gaussian state.
-Section~\ref{sec:ideal_correlations} presents a detailed analysis of the entanglement and EPR steering hierarchies under ideal, lossless conditions.
+Section~\ref{sec:ideal_correlations} presents a detailed analysis of the entanglement and EPR steering hierarchies under ideal, lossless conditions, including all bipartite and tripartite partitions.
 In Sec.~\ref{sec:loss}, we model various configurations of asymmetric and symmetric loss channels and investigate their distinct impacts on both types of quantum correlations.
 We systematically compare their robustness and explicitly demonstrate the strict inclusion relation.
-Finally, Sec.~\ref{sec:conclusion} summarizes our main findings and discusses their implications.
+Section~\ref{sec:discussion} discusses the implications, connection to other measures, the generality of our findings, and an outlook for larger systems.
+Finally, Sec.~\ref{sec:conclusion} summarizes our main findings.